Unseen Object Instance Segmentation with Fully Test-time RGB-D Embeddings Adaptation: INTRODUCTION

-Given the pre-trained model, FTEA is independent of the large-scale synthetic training data and does not introduce extra parameters, which establishes a key advantage of flexibility.
-Meanwhile, compared to the inference process itself, the computation overhead of the proposed adaptation is ignorable (taking a total of $\sim$20s on a single GPU), which makes FTEA particularly efficient.
-The proposed method is evaluated on two real-world RGB-D image datasets for the unseen object instance segmentation, \ie OSD \cite{richtsfeld2012segmentation} and OCID \cite{suchi2019easylabel}.
-Extensive experiments show that FTEA consistently improves the segmentation performances and achieves state-of-the-art results on various evaluation metrics, demonstrating the effectiveness of our method.
+\zl{Given the simulation-trained model, FTEA is independent of re-training on the large-scale synthetic data} and does not introduce extra parameters, which establishes a key advantage of flexibility.
+Meanwhile, compared to the inference process (taking 1$\sim$10s per frame in recent state-of-the-arts \cite{xiang2020learning, xie2021rice}), the computation overhead of the proposed adaptation is negligible (taking 0.04s per frame with a total of 500 iterations), making FTEA particularly efficient.
+The proposed method is evaluated on two real-world RGB-D image datasets for the unseen object instance segmentation, \textit{i.e.,} OSD \cite{richtsfeld2012segmentation} and OCID \cite{suchi2019easylabel}.
+Extensive experiments show that FTEA consistently improves segmentation performances and achieves state-of-the-art results on various evaluation metrics, demonstrating the effectiveness of our method.

-The main contributions of this work are summarized as follows.
-(1) We pay attention to the understudied domain shift problem in UOIS and introduce a novel framework for fully test-time RGB-D embeddings adaptation.
-(2) To realize effective test-time adaptation for UOIS, we design two unsupervised learning objectives, \ie the NEO and the CKD.
-(3) The proposed method can be efficiently implemented along with the inference process and introduces little computation overhead.
-(4) FTEA achieves state-of-the-art results on two standard real-world RGB-D datasets, \ie OSD and OCID.